jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_ii.rst

             return False
         else:
             return True

-* then change the first condition to an implied conditional test
+        if p == False and q == False:
+            return True
+        return p != q

+  the test is green again, I remove the other statements and rewrite the first line

   .. code-block:: python

     def logical_nand(p, q):
         if p and q:
+        # if p == True and q == True:
             return False
         else:
             return True

-* I make the else_ clause to the opposite of the `if statement`_
+  then write the opposite of the `if statement`_ for the else_ clause

   .. code-block:: python